Ethiopia

 To address these challenges, the Government of Rwanda and the World Bank launched the Social Protection Transformation Project, including initiatives like the Vision Umurenge Program to improve health and nutrition outcomes through cash transfers and public works, reaching over 270,000 beneficiaries.
 Despite these efforts, only 41% of participants follow through on balanced diets for children, highlighting the need for additional support to transform knowledge into action.

-In partnership with the Government of Rwanda, Ideas42 developed behavioral interventions to support households with young children.
 With FID funding, Ideas42 will test three specific interventions integrated within two already-existing programs (the "Expanded Public Works" program and "Nutrition-Sensitive Direct Support" program) to promote essential health practices.

 These interventions include: